Laughing Hyena

 Screen: 11-inch, 2420 x 1668 resolution 120Hz OLED; 13-inch, 2752 x 2064 resolution 120Hz OLED; nano-texture glass optional / Processor: Apple M4 / Storage: 256GB–2TB / Ports: USB-C / Cellular: 5G (optional) / Speakers: four / Compatible accessories: Apple Magic Keyboard, Apple Pencil Pro, Pencil USB-C

 If you’re not worried about price tags, this is easy: the latest iPad Pro is my favorite tablet of all time.
 The Tandem OLED screen is bright and crisp, the tablet is barely thicker than its USB-C port, it’s light, it’s thin, and it’s about as well made as you could expect a tablet to be.
 The M4 chip is plenty fast even for high-end games and ultra-complex creativity apps.
 It supports the new, lighter, better Magic Keyboard case and the Pencil Pro.
-I have plenty of qualms about how powerful an operating system iPadOS is, and the limits it places on just how powerfully you can use an iPad, but the M4 Pro is everything you’d want in a tablet.
+I have plenty of qualms about how powerful iPadOS is, and the limits it places on just how powerfully you can use an iPad, but the M4 Pro is everything you’d want in a tablet.

 But oh boy, the price.
 The Pro starts at $999 for the 11-inch model, and if you want a keyboard, a Pencil, and even a single storage upgrade, you’re quickly looking at a $2,000 purchase.
 If we’re just talking about a Netflix and email machine, we’re long past the point of diminishing returns.
 But if you don’t care, and you just want the best thing money can buy?
 Here it is.
 You won’t be disappointed.